 Yes, for instance foxes, coyotes and buzzards.
 There is even one snake species that preys on rattlesnakes: The kingsnake is immune against the venom of the rattlesnake.

-If necessary, the rattlesnake can regenerate its teeth every few weeks.
-Thus, sometimes it has four teeth at the same time, but only two of them are “active”.
+If necessary, the rattlesnake can replace its teeth every few weeks.
+Thus, sometimes it has four teeth at the same time, but only two of them are in use.